wellposed/numerical/readme.md

     * Because of certain aspects of the numerical haskell design, we can't *automagically* use the fusion optimization facilities of the underlying array representations such as Vector.

+# Community
+Many member of the Numerical Haskell community can be found on `#numerical-haskell` on freenode IRC There is also  the [numericalhaskell mailing list](https://groups.google.com/forum/#!forum/numericalhaskell)

 # Support
+The community provides some basic support through the IRC channel, Mailing list, and the relevant project [issue trackers](http://github.com/wellposed).

+If your support needs can't be resolved though those channels, please do not hesistate to contact Wellposed (aka Carter) to find out more about our support and professional services options.